pilali/Automated-GuitarAmpModelling/README.md

 #### Local use, Bash shell

 ```
-docker run --gpus all -v <THIS_DIR>:/workdir:rw -w /workdir -it --entrypoint /bin/bash aidadsp/pytorch:latest
+docker compose up -d
+docker exec -it aidadsp bash
 ```

-now in the docker container bash shell you can run commands. **Firstly**, you should identify a Configs file that you want to use, tweak it to suits your needs, then you can provide input.wav and target.wav in the following way:
+now in the docker container bash shell you can run commands. **Firstly**, you should identify a Configs file that you want to use, tweak it to suits your needs:

 ```
-python prep_wav.py -f "/path/to/input.wav" ""/path/to/target.wav" -l LSTM-12.json -n
+python prep_wav.py -l LSTM-12-1.json -n
 ```

 where -n would apply normalization (advised).
-If you want to control which portions of the file are used for train, val, test you can pass -csv arg just open the script to understand how it works.
+If you want to control which portions of the file are used for train, val, test you can inspect the csv file that is mentioned in the config file

 **Secondly** you can perform the training passing always the same Configs file where all the infos are stored

 ```
-python dist_model.py -l LSTM-12.json -slen 24000 --seed 39 -lm 0
+python dist_model.py -l LSTM-12-1.json -slen 24000 --seed 39 -lm 0
 ```

 where -slen would setup the chunk length used during training, here ```24000*1/48000 = 500 [ms]``` considering 48000 Hz sampling rate.
 For the other params, please open the script.